Kawaguchi Asama Shrine with mt fuji in the back Japan-2

 You’ve got to check it out!

 Iyashi-no-Sato was once a farming village in the Yamanashi countryside, but it was destroyed by a typhoon in 1966.
-Four decades later, about 20 of the traditional thatched homes were restored and the former village was transformed into an open air museum designed to educate visitors about rural Japanese culture and display local crafts.
+Four decades later, about 20 of the traditional thatched homes were restored, and the former village was transformed into an open-air museum designed to educate visitors about rural Japanese culture and display local crafts.
 So we were very keen to go and check it out!

 We really liked wandering through the old buildings, which now house craft shops, restaurants, and little exhibits.
 It was like stepping back in time!
 We also got to see examples of traditional local pottery, weaving, and even incense-making, and some of them offered workshops that visitors could join in on the day for between 600-1,100 JPY ($4-$7.50 USD).
 You can also pay to dress up in Samurai clothes or a Japanese kimono and take photos.